 - Always use Dijon mustard.

-- You may need to add a pinch of salt to the dressing.
+- You may need to add a little bit of salt to the dressing.

 Venezuelan Ensalada de Gallina Recipe

-Without further ado, the following is Elsy’s recipe.
+Without further ado, the following is Elsy’s creamy protein salad recipe.
 I hope you like it as much as my family and friends.
 Thanks for subscribing to my YouTube channel and visiting my Amazon shop.

 Venezuelan Chicken Salad (Ensalada de gallina)